Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Dense Hebbian Neural Network in the supervised setting

-Note that in Sec. \ref{TacciDeThe} we compare outcomes of these networks trained under supervised learning vs. those stemming by the same networks but trained with no supervision (the theory for unsupervised learning by dense networks appeared in a mirror paper \cite{unsup}): ultimately the key role of the teacher in Hebbian learning -resembling classical supervision in Machine Learning- consists in grouping together all the examples pertaining to the same archetype before presenting them to the network (while such ordering is not available in the unsupervised scheme).
+By matching \eqref{SynapticTensor} and \eqref{SynapticTensor_unsup}, one can see that the role of the teacher in Hebbian learning -- resembling classical supervision in Machine Learning -- consists in grouping together all the examples pertaining to the same archetype before presenting them to the network.
+We anticipate that in Sec.~\ref{TacciDeThe} we compare outcomes of these networks trained under the two protocols \cite{unsup}.

+Differences are pronounced especially when $r$ (and $M$) is relatively small, while, as expected, when $r=1$ supervised and unsupervised settings both converge to the standard Hopfield model, namely to the dense Hebbian storing network, endowed with the same interaction order.

+\begin{remark} We can handle the partition function $\mathcal{Z}^{(P)}_{N,K,M ,r,\beta} (\bm \eta)$ in order to get an integral representation that shall be more convenient when approaching the model numerically (see Sec. \ref{sec:numerical}).
+Starting from Eq. \eqref{partitionfunction}, we apply the Hubbard-Stratonovich transformation to get,